HSGamer/ImageExpBackend/docs/MANUAL.md

 6. Change some settings
 7. Back to the terminal, type `reload` and press Enter
 8. Enjoy

+# Run
+1. Open the terminal on the folder that the file is downloaded on
+2. Run the command `java -jar ImageExpBackend.jar`
+3. Enjoy

 * If you want to stop the server, type `stop` on the terminal and press Enter